This Jupyter notebook describes the

 and see how the model thinks the teams should be ranked at that moment in time, according to their predicted performance against a league average opponent on a neutral field.
 The far left column is each team's predicted win probability, the middle column is its predicted Vegas point spread, and the far right column is its predicted point total.

-The table above, for instance, tells me that BAL is most likely to win a generic matchup, while NE is most likely to blow out their opponent, and TB is the most likely to find itself in a shoot out.
+The table above, for instance, tells me that BAL is most likely to win a generic matchup, while NE is most likely to blow out their opponent, and KC is the most likely to find itself in a shoot out.

 One attractive feature of the